sebastys/WAG160Nv2/README.md

 2. Enter Download Mode
 ======================

-- power off the device
+ 1. Power off the device
-- press the reset button
+ 2. Press the RESET or WPS button (this depends on the router model)
-- power on while holding the reset button
+ 3. Power on while holding the button
-- wait until the power LED flashes red/green, release the reset button
+ 4. Wait 5 seconds or more until the LEDs blink in a special pattern depending on the router model.

 3. Run the Tool